ecruz165/agentx-cli/README.md

 > AI-Enhanced Enterprise CLI Tool for context-aware development

-AgentX is a TypeScript monorepo providing a CLI tool and VS Code extension that wraps AI assistants (GitHub Copilot, Claude, OpenAI) with enhanced functionality including context-aware assistance through alias-based file injection, **intentions framework** for structured prompts, **personas** for scoping the perspective of context, role-based context filtering, and enterprise knowledge integration.
+AgentX is a TypeScript monorepo providing a CLI tool and VS Code extension that wraps AI assistants (GitHub Copilot, Claude, OpenAI) with enhanced functionality including:

+- **Context-aware assistance** through alias-based file injection
+- **Intentions framework** for structured prompts with requirement gathering
+- **Workflows** for multi-step task orchestration
+- **Skills** for reusable executable capabilities
+- **Personas** for role-based context filtering and perspective scoping
+- **Context history** for tracking and debugging AI interactions
+- Enterprise knowledge integration

 ## Table of Contents